 I comfort eat my feelings in the hope that I will derive some kind of dopamine response but even that still leaves me feeling flat.
 It’s difficult not to allow yourself to feel down at the moment.
 As the number of deaths from Covid continue to grow higher, the number of people around the world who are experiencing grief and loss is overwhelming.
 It’s impossible not to feel sad when you see all the heartbreaking posts and tweets that are flooding social media.
 Last year I tried to reply to as many people as I could, just to let them know they were not alone in their loss and that I was sending love and my condolences.
+But I couldn’t keep up, and the number of people grieving was becoming overwhelming.
 As much as it has been heartbreaking, it is also heartwarming to see many others sending prayers and condolences to those who are grieving.
 But today I feel like I’m stuck in a dream world and I want to wake up.

 I was triggered today by an incident that made me have flashbacks to this time last year which was really difficult for me.
 I was caught off guard and I am not ashamed to admit it made me start crying.
 I’ve done a lot of soul searching and self development over the last year to try and get over what happened but my response today was a sign that I still have more healing to do.
 That’s when I had that thought that pops up every now and again